zlaalamiWD/readme/docs/Documentation/workflows/fill-request.md

 | 401  | Unauthorized                                             |
 | 500  | Internal Server Error                                    |

-# Cancel Fill Request:
+# Cancel Fill Request

-Once an order has been created in HD system (using a Fill request), the Cancel API endpoint allows client to cancel a fill request or specific script(s) within a Fill Request.
-NOTE: The cancelation will be applied as long as order has not been sent to our dispensing system for fulfillment.
+Once an order has been created in the HealthDyne system (using a Fill request), the Cancel API endpoint allows the client to cancel a fill request or specific script(s) within a Fill Request. **NOTE: The cancelation will be applied if the order has not been sent to our dispensing system for fulfillment.**

-### Server
+#### Server

-##### Only https connections are accepted.
+##### Only HTTPS connections are accepted.

 | REQUEST TYPE | ENDPOINT                                |
 | :----------- | :-------------------------------------- |
 | POST (Test)  | partner.uat-welldyne.com/v2/fill/cancel |
 | POST (Prod)  | partner.welldyne.com/v2/fill/cancel     |

-### Sample Cancel Fill Request
+#### Sample Cancel Fill Request

 ```json
 {